 "Of this presentation of the matter it is only necessary to say that it is a little singular that Mr. Fugate alone out of the three said to be in collusion in perpetrating the fraud should disclose it, and that he should wait from 1843 to 1879-a period of thirty-six years-before doing so, when he and those said to be associated with him had such an excellent opportunity to expose the vain pretensions of the Prophet-if Fugate's tale be true?
 For while the statement in the text of the Prophet's Journal to the effect that the find was genuine, and that he had translated some of the characters and learned certain historical facts concerning the person with whose remains the plates were found, may not have been known at the time to the alleged conspiritors to deceive him, still the editor of the Times and Seasons-John Taylor, the close personal friend of the Prophet-took the find seriously, and expressed at once explicit confidence in an editorial in the Times and Seasons, of May 1st, 1843, that the Prophet could give a translation of the plates.
 And this attitude the Church, continued to maintain; for in The Prophet, (a Mormon weekly periodical, published in New York) of the 15th of February, 1845, there was published a fac-simile of the Kinderhook plates, together with the Times and Seasons editorial and all the above matter of the text.
 How easy to have covered Joseph Smith and his followers with ridicule by proclaiming the hoax as soon as they accepted the Kinderhook plates as genuine!
 Why was it not done?
 The fact that Fugate's story was not told until thirty-six years after the event, and that he alone of all those who were connected with the event gives that version of it, is rather strong evidence that his story is the hoax, not the discovery of the plates, nor the engravings upon them."
 (New Witnesses for God, p.
 63)

-"I have seen 6 brass plates which were found in Adams County by some persons who were digging in a mound.
+I have seen 6 brass plates which were found in Adams [Pike] County by some persons who were digging in a mound.
 They found a skeleton about 6 feet from the surface of the earth which was 9 foot high.
+[At this point there is a tracing of a plate in the journal.]
 The plates were on the breast of the skeleton.
 This diagram shows the size of the plates being drawn on the edge of one of them.
 They are covered with ancient characters of language containing from 30 to 40 on each side of the plates.
-Prest J. has translated a portion and says they contain the history of the person with whom they were found and he was a descendant of Ham through the loins of Pharoah king of Egypt, and that he received his kingdom from the ruler of heaven and earth. - Comprehensive History of The Church, Vol. 5, pages 374-276, B.H.
-Roberts, May 1, 1843, The Prophet Joseph Smith as transcribed by William Clayton, Joseph Smith's principal and unquestionably trusted scribe.
+Pres[iden]t J[oseph]. has translated a portion and says they contain the history of the person with whom they were found and he was a descendant of Ham through the loins of Pharaoh king of Egypt, and that he received his kingdom from the ruler of heaven and earth.

 "May 1.
 Translates a portion of certain brass plates discovered at Kinderhook, Iowa."
-(John A. Widtsoe, Joseph Smith--Seeker after Truth, Prophet of God, p.
+(John A. Widtsoe, Joseph Smith-Seeker after Truth, Prophet of God, p.
 366)

-"The brass plates had characters or hieroglyphics on them which nobody was able to read.
-The bones found in the mound might have belonged to, "a person, or a family of distinction, in ages long gone by, and that these plates contain the history of the times, or of a people, that existed far - far beyond the memory of the present race."
+The brass plates had characters or hieroglyphics on them which nobody was able to read.
+The bones found in the mound might have belonged to, "a person, or a family of distinction, in ages long gone by, and that these plates contain the history of the times, or of a people, that existed far - far beyond the memory of the present race.
 (Times and Seasons, vol. 4, page 187.)

-"Why does the circumstance of the plates recently found in a mound in Pike county, III., by Mr. Wiley, together with ethnology and a thousand other things, go to prove the Book of Mormon true? - Answer: Because it is true!"
+Why does the circumstance of the plates recently found in a mound in Pike county, III., by Mr. Wiley, together with ethnology and a thousand other things, go to prove the Book of Mormon true? - Answer: Because it is true!
 (Times and Seasons, Vol. 5, page 406)

-"We learn there was a Mormon present when the plates were found, who it is said, leaped for joy at the discovery, and remarked that it would go to prove the authenticity of the Book of Mormon--which it undoubtedly will. " (Times and Seasons, Vol.4, p.187)
+We learn there was a Mormon present when the plates were found, who it is said, leaped for joy at the discovery, and remarked that it would go to prove the authenticity of the Book of Mormon-which it undoubtedly will.
+(Times and Seasons, Vol.4, p.187)

 A similar quote in History of the Church: "A person present when the plates were found remarked that it would go to prove the authenticity of the Book of Mormon, which it undoubtedly will."
 (History of the Church, Vol. 5, p.378)

 "Six plates having the appearance of Brass have lately been dug out of a mound by a gentleman in Pike Co.
 Illinois.
 They are small and filled with engravings in Egyptian language and contain the genealogy of one of the ancient Jaredites back to Ham the son of Noah.
 His bones were found in the same vase (made of Cement).
-Part of the bones were 15 ft. underground. ...
-A large number of Citizens have seen them and compared the characters with those on the Egyptian papyrus which is now in this city. - Apostle Parley Pratt, May 7, 1843, (reprinted in The Ensign, August 1981, page 73).
+Part of the bones were 15 ft. underground.…A large number of Citizens have seen them and compared the characters with those on the Egyptian papyrus which is now in this city. - Apostle Parley Pratt, May 7, 1843, (reprinted in The Ensign, August 1981, page 73).

-"The contents of the plates, together with a Fac-simile of the same, will be published in the 'Times and Seasons,' as soon as the translation is completed." -- The Nauvoo Neighbor, in June, 1843.
+"The contents of the plates, together with a Fac-simile of the same, will be published in the 'Times and Seasons,' as soon as the translation is completed." - The Nauvoo Neighbor, in June, 1843.

 "By whom these plates were deposited there, must ever remain a secret, unless some one skilled in deciphering hieroglyphics, may be found to unravel the mystery.
 Some pretend to say, that Smith the Mormon leader, has the ability to read them.
 If he has, he will confer a great favor on the public by removing the mystery which hangs over them.
-We learn there was a Mormon present when the plates were found, who it is said, leaped for joy at the discovery, and remarked that it would go to prove the authenticity of the Book of Mormon ...
-There were but few bones found in the mound; and it is believed, that it was but the burial place of a small number, perhaps of a person, or family of distinction, in ages long gone by ..."
+We learn there was a Mormon present when the plates were found, who it is said, leaped for joy at the discovery, and remarked that it would go to prove the authenticity of the Book of Mormon…There were but few bones found in the mound; and it is believed, that it was but the burial place of a small number, perhaps of a person, or family of distinction, in ages long gone by ..."
 The plates above alluded to, were exhibited in this city [Quincy] last week, and are now, we understand, in Nauvoo, subject to the inspection of the Mormon Prophet.
-The public curiosity is greatly excited, and if Smith can decipher the hieroglyphics on the plates, he will do more towards throwing light on the early history of this continent, than any man now living. -- The Quincy Whig 6, May 3, 1843).
-Also printed in the Times and Seasons 4, May 1,1843 pp. 186-87, Nauvoo, Illinois.
+The public curiosity is greatly excited, and if Smith can decipher the hieroglyphics on the plates, he will do more towards throwing light on the early history of this continent, than any man now living. - The Quincy Whig 6, May 3, 1843.
+Also printed in the Times and Seasons 4, May 1, 1843 pp. 186-87, Nauvoo, Illinois.

 "Charlotte Haven said that when Joshua Moore ".showed them to Joseph, the latter said that the figures or writing on them was similar to that in which the Book of Mormon was written, and if Mr. Moore could leave them, he thought that by the help of revelation he would be able to translate them."
 (Overland Monthly, Dec.
 1890, page 630)